- Provide insights into the theory and practice of governance in modern real world situations and different types of organisations;

 She is a regular TV, radio and newspaper contributor.

-Prior to completing her doctoral research, Margaret worked for twelve years in the financial services industry.
-She has held senior positions at ABN AMRO International Financial Services Company, the Central Bank, JP Morgan Bank Ireland plc and RBC Dexia Investor Services Ireland Limited where she gained significant experience in the areas of treasury management, investment management, investment fund regulation, compliance and risk management.
-She lectures on the Professional Diploma in Corporate Governance for the UCD Centre for Corporate Governance in the areas of executive remuneration and behavioural aspects of boards.
+Dr. Margaret Cullen is a specialist in the areas of corporate and investment fund governance.
+Margaret holds a PhD in governance from University College Dublin.
+Her doctoral research explored the role and effectiveness of boards of directors in investment fund governance.
+She is a published behavioural researcher with particular interest in board effectiveness, processes, dynamics and decision-making, board and corporate culture, stewardship and corporate social responsibility.
+Prior to completing her doctoral research, Margaret worked for 12 years in the financial services industry.
+She has held senior positions at ABN AMRO International Financial Services Company, the Central Bank of Ireland, JP Morgan Bank Ireland plc and RBC Dexia Investor Services Ireland Limited where she gained significant experience in the areas of treasury management, investment fund regulation, compliance and risk management.

 Patrick is the Jefferson Smurfit Professor of Strategic Management and is currently Academic Director of Executive at the UCD College of Business.
 His research, teaching and consulting interests are in the areas of Strategic Management, Organisational Change, Leadership Development and International Business.
 He graduated with a Ph.D. in Strategic Planning and Policy from the University of Pittsburgh.
 Prior educational qualifications at bachelor’s and master’s levels were gained at UCD.
 In the period 2004-2006 he was University Vice-President of Staff and Administrative Systems at UCD.
 His previous academic and visiting appointments have included the European School of Management and Technology (ESMT), Peking University, the Hong Kong University of Science and Technology; Pennsylvania State University, University of Pittsburgh, and Nanyang Business School in Singapore.
 Before entering academia, Patrick worked in a number of financial and corporate strategy roles with KPMG; Jefferson Smurfit Group; The Investment Bank of Ireland and An Post.